cosmos/ethermint/docs/basics/namespaces.md

 ### eth_accounts

-Returns array of all eth accounts
+Returns array of all eth accounts.

 ```json
 // Request